What are the optimal Communications job titles?

 Communications Specialist

 A Communications Specialist supports the public relations department within and organization and is responsible for writing both internal and external communications.
-A Communications Specialist writes newsletters, responds to media requests, and writes press releases under the direction of a PR leader.
+So, they write newsletters, respond to media requests, and write press releases under the direction of a PR leader.
 A Communications Specialist may also be tasked with scheduling and coordinating press-related events.

 # of job title searches per month: 100; Marketing Communications Specialist: 100